Shonshyn/BS-Tools-for-Mappers/Geo Materials/README.md

 ## Invisible Material
 This material is invisible or does not render, or is broken because it doesn't like instancing or something idk.
 It's a great way to get some collision without using an unlit transparent light.
-This effect also works with the `BillieWater` shader.
+This effect also works with the `BillieWater` shader, but I assume using that shader would be slightly more expensive.
 ```typescript
 map.geoMaterials["InvisMat"] = {
   shader: "InterscopeConcrete",